-Enterprise Channel.
+of McMicking Point, extends 0.1 mile south into Enterprise Channel.
 An abandoned submarine cable extends across the channel from close east of Kitty Islet to the north end of Trial Islands.
 Other cables cross the west entrance between Harling Point and Trial Islands.
 A sewage pipeline extends NE from the west side of the cove and then north to the entrance.

-151 Brodie Rock (48°24'N, 123°17'W) is a pinnacle with 4.7 m over it rising from a ridge in 20 m of water.

-153 Chain Islets, a group of scattered rocks and islets on an extensive shoal, lie 1 mile NE of Gonzales Point.
+- Brodie Rock $(48^{\circ}24'N, 123^{\circ}17'W)$ is a pinnacle with 4.7 m over it rising from a ridge in 20 m of water. - as Golf Course Point, is low, rocky, bare of trees and fairly steep-to on its east side.
+Green fairways of the Victoria Golf Club NW of Gonzales Point are conspicuous. - 153 Chain Islets, a group of scattered rocks and islets on an extensive shoal, lie 1 mile NE of Gonzales Point.
 Great Chain Island, the largest of the group, is bare.
 Kelp fringes shoal areas in this vicinity.
-Chain Islets and surrounding area are Ecological Reserves.

-Discovery Island (48°25'N, 123°14'W) lies at the junction of Juan de Fuca and Haro Straits.
+Chain Islets and surrounding area are Ecological Reserves. - Discovery Island (48°25'N, 123°14'W) lies at the junction of Juan de Fuca and Haro Straits.
 It is wooded and rises to 38 m at Pandora Hill.
-Discovery Island Marine Provincial Park consists of the south half of the island.

-155 Discovery Island light (216), on the east extremity of the island, is shown from a white tower.
-A white building with a grey roof is close by.

-Heavy tide-rips, often dangerous to small craft, are formed in vicinity of Discovery Island particularly near Sea Bird Point, and off foul ground fronting Commodore Point.
+Discovery Island Marine Provincial Park consists of the south half of the island. - 155 Discovery Island light (216), on the east extremity of the island, is shown from a white tower.
+A white building with a grey roof is close by. - 156 Heavy tide-rips, often dangerous to small craft, are formed in vicinity of Discovery Island particularly near Sea Bird Point, and off foul ground fronting Commodore Point.